 - Be prepared to provide information on the missing person, including name, date of birth/age, physical information, and medical information Police will need to know the circumstances surrounding the disappearance and the last known location where the missing person had been seen or was known to be.

-If you have any questions concerning a missing person, please contact your local police station, or call the Missing Persons Unit at 415-558-5508.
+If you have any questions concerning a missing person, please contact your local police station, or contact the Missing Persons Unit.

 According to California Department of Justice guidelines, the investigating agency is normally the agency in which the missing person lives.
 If the missing person does not reside within the City of San Francisco, a courtesy Missing Persons Report will be completed and then distributed to the concerned law enforcement agency where the missing person lives and was last seen.